House Clearance Cost

 House clearance companies don't all price the same way - some charge by how much stuff you have, others by weight, and some offer flat rates.

 Got a smaller flat?
 You'll pay less.
 Large family home with a cluttered garage?
-Prepare for higher fees.
+Prepare for higher costs.
 Some companies also charge extra for tricky items like old fridges that need special disposal.

-If you're just getting rid of specific items rather than clearing everything, your costs depend on what needs removing.
+If you're getting rid of specific items rather than clearing everything, your costs depend on what needs to be removed.
 That old oven might cost £25 to haul away, but getting rid of a piano could hit £100, as bigger and heavier always costs more.

 What licences should house clearance companies have?